 - Seamless integration with Procore for extended project management functionality.

-- Cloud-based application that allows multiple users to collaborate and access from anywhere.
+- A cloud-based application that allows multiple users to collaborate and access from anywhere.

 Cons: